Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 As we have so much information available, it is sometimes easier to ignore the information than to try to make it work for you.

 Realizing that we can have an effective part in keeping our skin safer is an important place to start.
-Using sun blocking clothing is an easier way to protect your skin.
+Wearing sun blocking clothing is an easier way to protect your skin.
 An easier way to prevent cancer.

 Do you still think it makes your look attractive to smoke?
 Too much sun does more skin damage than smoking.
 More people die from skin cancers than from smoking!

-Good luck as you continue to grow your awareness of the dangers of too much sun on your skin.
+Pay attention as you continue to grow your awareness of the dangers of too much sun on your skin.